teaineyes/teaineyes/README.md

 - 👁️ A real fan of Hello Kitty and My Little Pony.

-- 👁️ At the moment I am working on a project named "Clusters".
+- 👁️ At the moment I am working on a project named "Clusters Dead".

 - 👁️ I started programming when I was 10 years old.